diamond-one/Czech_Quest/README.md

 Interleaved Practice: This strategy involves mixing new words with review words.
 Instead of going through all new words before reviewing, the code mixes new words with words that need to be reviewed.
 This has been shown to improve learning and retention.

 Confidence Boost Words: Including a few words that the user knows well helps maintain confidence and motivation.
 These words are selected from the set of words that have been answered correctly.

+Session limits: Wordpools in sessions are limited to 5 words, until you get one correct, if you get one correct, it is removed from the 5, and a new one replaces it

 ____________